dsagman/picat/readme_hakank_comments4.md

 But `solve_all(MyVariable)` gives a `** Error  : function_used_as_predicate:import(cp,solve_all / 2)`.
 You need to write something like `Sols = solve_all(MyVariable)`.

 Note the reason for the difference is that before calling `solve`, `Vars` is a domain variable.

+hakank4: Vars is a decision (domain) variable or a list of decision variables.

 Solving binds `Vars` to the solution, so it is a predicate. `solve` is also non-deterministic and can generate additional solutions via the use of `fail`.
 (See `append/4` below for an example of using `fail`.)

 `solve_all` is deterministic and can generate one or more solutions and collects these into a list, which cannot be unified with `Vars`, a single solution, and therefore needs to be assigned to a new variable.

+hakank4: I think I finally kind of understand what are trying to say with this.
+Is the issue that =/2 is used both for unification as well as handle the return value of a function?
+hakank4: Also, I don't think the "deterministic" vs non-deterministic is the best way of describing the difference between functions and predicates.
+It's correct that a function is deterministic, but a predicate can be deterministic as well, for example atom(Term).
+hakank4: Here is a variant that behave the same way as Solutions = solve_all(Vars):
+hakank4: my_solve_all(Vars,Solutions)  =>
+hakank4:    Solutions = findall(Vars, solve(Vars)).
+hakank4: But it is a predicate form, and it is as deterministic as solve_all/2.
+hakank4: findall/2 is a function (and thus deterministic given the same state of the world), and is actually using non-determinism to generate all the solutions.
+In Prolog, findall/3 is a predicate (since Prolog does not support functions.)

 For me, I think about this from a Haskell/strongly-typed language perspective. `MyVariable` above is a single variable. `Sols` is a list of type `[MyVariable]`.
 Whether this helps you also, or adds to the confusion, I cannot say.
 Just remember to read the manual and see if it uses a `=` in the definition.

+hakank4: Well, I'm still confused by this description...
+hakank4: To muddles the matter even more: This is legal in Prolog (it unifies A with the term append(...):
+hakank4:    A = append(X,Y,[1,2,3,4]).
+hakank4: In Picat it gives an error in Picat "Undefined procedure: append/3", since this it is a function context.
+hakank4: But the following is perfectly correct in Picat
+hakank4:    A = $append(X,Y,1..4)
+hakank4: and can actually be useful sometimes:
+hakank4:   A = $append(X,Y,1..4), A.call

 ### `=>` vs `=` and conditions